-He is actively involved in several NGOs, including as the President of UiTM Alumni Association, which consists of more than 640,000 members.
-In addition, he was also appointed to the Board of Trustees for an education fund foundation known as Tabung Pendidikan 1 Billion.
+He is actively involved in several non-governmental organisations (NGOs), including as the President of UiTM Alumni Association, which consists of more than 640,000 members.
+In addition, he was also appointed to the Board of Trustees for an education fund foundation known as Tabung Pendidikan 1 Bilion.
 He was also appointed to the Board of Directors of UiTM in June 2016 until 2018, where he was the Chairman of Risk Committee, Chairman of Human Resource and a member of the Integrity Committee.

-Dato' Mohd Zaini is the Chairman of the Remuneration Committee.
+Dato' Mohd Zaini is the Chairman of the Remuneration Committee of the Company.
 He is also a member of the Audit Committee and Nomination Committee of the Company.

-He attended all five Board Meetings held during the financial year ended 30 June 2022.
+He attended all 5 Board Meetings held during the financial year ended 30 June 2023.